Nature-based economies

 Rewilding Europe Capital

-Since 2013, through REC a total of 24 enterprises have now received financial support, with disbursed loans totalling over 2.3 million euros in six countries.
+Since 2013, through Rewilding Europe Capital a total of 24 enterprises have now received financial support, with disbursed loans totalling over 2.3 million euros in six countries.
 These enterprises range from wildlife viewing hides in Italy, Croatia and Portugal, wildlife breeding centres in the Netherlands to sustainable hunting ventures in Croatia, peat restoration and the rewilding of forests in Finland.

 Enterprise support

-Rewilding Europe’s enterprise team has provided technical support to 152 enterprises, mostly in the rewilding landscapes where we work.
+Rewilding Europe has provided technical support to 152 enterprises, mostly in the rewilding landscapes where we work.
 Out of these, 60 enterprises received specific training, while 2received a loan through Rewilding Europe Capital.
-The number of employments created through these enterprises is 47 people.
+The number of employees created through these enterprises is 47 people.

 • This field is for validation purposes and should be left unchanged.